Natural Tips To Make Your Baby’s Skin Fair

 Image: Shutterstock

-Coconut oil and olive oil are traditionally used in several countries for newborns.
+Traditionally, several countries use coconut or olive oil, which are commonly used oils for baby skin.
 Also, the oil should be warm and not hot.
 Apply soft pressure and gently rub the baby’s skin with the oil.

 Rationale: Routine oil massaging helps in improved sleep for the baby.
 It can keep the baby’s skin hydrated, smooth and act as a skin barrier (4), if you are using uncontaminated and natural oils.
 But it doesn’t make the baby’s skin fair.